An Introvert Living In An Extroverted World.

 5. Keeping up with the quickly changing trends and news and needing to post it all publicly

 There is a lot going on in the world, have you noticed?
-Currently, there is this extroverted expectation that you have to always be talking about everything, showing off everything you're doing, or "prove yourself" to the world otherwise you're a bad person.
+Currently, there is this extroverted expectation that you have to always be talking about everything, showing off everything you're doing, or "proving yourself" to the world; otherwise, you're a bad person.

 For me, I do a lot of work and learning behind the scenes.
-I share as much as I can because I know it's the right thing to do but I also acknowledge my limitations.
-Many people are comfortable and become energized by talking about and sharing their opinions for others and that's great but many aren't and instead their processes are more internal (like introverts).
+I share as much as I can because I know it's the right thing to do, but I also acknowledge my limitations.
+Many people are comfortable and become energized by talking about and sharing their opinions with others, and that's great, but many aren't and instead, their processes are more internal (like introverts).

 This is a difficult trait to talk about and one that I almost didn't put in this blog.
 But one that I'm sure many introverts can understand and may appreciate knowing there are others who think like them.

 I'm not saying that being an introvert gives you a free pass to let injustices pass by and never say anything.
 Not at all.
-But something to keep in mind, extroverts on average tend to speak more, make decisions quickly, are action-takers, are expressive and excellent communicators.
-Introverts on the other hand tend to listen more, reflect before making decisions or act, they're introspective, and they learn through observation.
+But something to keep in mind, extroverts, on average, tend to speak more, make decisions quickly, are action-takers and are expressive and excellent communicators.
+Introverts, on the other hand, tend to listen more and reflect before making decisions or acting.
+They're introspective, and they learn through observation.

 Once again, there is a lot of mix of traits between introverts and extroverts and many other factors such as mental health, trauma, disability and neurodiversity, cultural expectations and teachings, and so much more that plays into these things.